nikomatsakis/dyner/book/src/FAQ.md

 Too many copies of my function
 One for every type I use
 Mono-, monomorphization
-It's... so easy to abuse  OR   so what... you gonna do?
+It's... so easy to abuse

 Dyner up my code
 Dyner up my code